Get inspiration to decorate Easter eggs. 25 ideas just for you!

 If you are a bookworm, then you will love the idea of having an Easter egg library of your own.

-Find pages from old books, cut them into smaller pieces and glue onto the eggs.
+Find pages from old books, cut them into smaller pieces, and glue them onto the eggs.
 For this DIY you can use real eggshells or craft eggs such as plastic ones.

 In case you wanted more than a table decoration, Easter eggs can be used in various ways, and one of them is a string of lights.